nyergler/nyergler.github.io/content/posts/2008-06-19-technology-summit.md

 I drove the Nerd Van (myself, [Asheesh][6]  and the interns) to Google.

-I’m still recovering (and inflicting pain — <span class="caps">CC</span> board meeting today) and collecting feedback, but I think it was a really successful day.
+I’m still recovering (and inflicting pain — CC board meeting today) and collecting feedback, but I think it was a really successful day.
 We learned some things we’ll do differently next time (yes, there will be a next time).
-Anyway, special recognition to the <span class="caps">CC</span> interns for [live blogging][7]  the event and for generally doing anything asked of them.
+Anyway, special recognition to the CC interns for [live blogging][7]  the event and for generally doing anything asked of them.
 I feel like I should write more about the event, but I’m feeling pretty brain dead at the moment.